Expert595/karryns-prison-multiplayer/README.md

 Version: 0.12.1.

 Requires your own copy of the game.
-Includes mod components and required replacement files, not a complete game installation.

 ## Installation and usage